 The status of the Author in Digital Era (FRQSC)Edit article

-Questions on the status of the author in digital era constitute a major social issue that concerns communities of writers and readers.
+Questions relating to the author in the digital era constitute a major social issue that concerns entire communities of writers and readers.
 Since authors are the authority, how can we rethink the process of validation and legitimization of literary contents published online today?

-In 1993, Mark Rose analyzed the invention of the modern concept of the author, and demonstrated that the latter had no absolute or timeless value.
-Instead, he pointed out that this concept developed in the 18th century due to concrete needs, particularly economic ones, concerning the then-emerging paper edition.
+IIn 1993, Mark Rose analyzed the invention of the modern concept of the author, and demonstrated that this figure had no absolute or timeless value.
+Instead, he pointed out that this concept, which was developed in the 18th century due to concrete needs, particularly economic ones, primarily concerned the then-emerging paper edition.
 He concluded by saying that the “author” function (and in particular the copyright system) was still too important in our culture to be abandoned.
-But with the birth and the diffusion of the Web, new models of content production and circulation plead in favour for a reevaluation of the concept of the author.
+However, with the birth and the diffusion of the Web, new models of content production and circulation plead in favour for a reevaluation of the concept of the author.
 Controversies on the role of the author as producer of original content have multiplied.
-(We remember in 2010 the controversy triggered by the publication of The Map and the Territory by Michel Houellebecq, where he had copied entire passages from Wikipedia).
+We remember, for example, the 2010 controversy triggered by the publication of The Map and the Territory by Michel Houellebecq, in which the author reproduces entire passages from Wikipedia.
 Collective production systems torpedo the notion of the author as a singular creative entity.
-(In Italy, a collective of writers has been publishing novels for fifteen years under the pseudonym Wu-Ming, "anonymous” in Chinese).
-Finally, the author as a persona is the subject of a playful mise en scène on the Web.
-(In Quebec, notably, we'll mention the case of Victoria Welby, Pharaon Parka, and Les Fourchettes, who expose themselves on social media).
+As another example, in Italy, a collective of writers has been publishing novels for fifteen years under the pseudonym Wu-Ming, which means “anonymous” in Chinese.
+Finally, the author as a persona is the subject of a playful mise en scène on the Web, as we see in Quebec with the case of Victoria Welby, Pharaon Parka and Les Fourchettes, who sometimes subversiveley subversively exhibit themselves on social media.

 It is crucial to analyze these new models in order to understand how new technologies affect the concept of the author.